Yanfiq/NonsenseNebulaProblem/README.md

 # FAQ
 ### I get an error <insert error's name here>, what should I do?

-  Clone this repository, open the .sln file in visual studio community, find the solution on stackoverflow, and fix the code. easy peasy lemon squeezy.
+  Clone this repository, open the .sln file in visual studio community, find the solution on stackoverflow, and fix the code. easy peasy lemon squeezy. and don't forget to make a PR.

 ### Why is there so much RNG in this game.
 Won't this make the gameplay less consistent?